-This guide provides recommended print and online resources for students to conduct research for the Essay 4 Research Paper for English 110 with Cynthia Walker.
+This guide provides resources for students to conduct research for the Essay 3 Research Paper for English 110 with Cynthia Walker.
 Use the tabs to navigate through the pages of the guide.

 A 7-8 page research paper on a current social or environmental issue that concerns you.
-The topic should be one that interests you, one that allows you to draw upon a range of sources, and one that can be explored in a paper of just 7 to 8 pages in length.
-Also, you will need to develop an argument or interpretation rather than simply present information from your sources.
+The topic should be something that interests or concerns you, something that you can draw on a range of sources, and something that you can develop an argument around, not just simply present other people’s ideas.